Free agency and determinism: is there a sensible definition of computational sourcehood?: Towards a rigorous formulation of the conjecture

-\begin{bozzed} \begin{definition}[Universal TM] A TM $U$ is \emph{universal} if it satisfies the following conditions.
+We can now define a notion of universal TM in the following way. \begin{bozzed} \begin{definition}[Universal TM] A TM $U$ is \emph{universal} if it satisfies the following conditions.
 There exists a decidable prefix code $\{p_T\}_T$, where $T$ labels the Turing machines, such that $p_T\in\{0,1\}^*$ is a computable description of the TM $T$: that is, there is an algorithm that extracts the set of internal states $Q$ and the transition function $\delta$ from $p_T$.
 Furthermore,

 in particular, $U(p_Tx)$ is undefined if and only if $T(x)$ is undefined (corresponding to the fact the the TM $T$ does not halt on input $x$).
 Here, $p_T x$ denotes the binary string obtained from concatenating $p_T$ and $x$. \end{definition} \end{bozzed} That is, a universal TM $U$ takes the description of a TM $T$ as input, and then imitates its output behavior on the rest of the input.
 Note that this definition is strictly stronger than the usual definition of a universal TM as used in algorithmic information theory~\cite{LiVitanyi,Hutter}: there, it is only demanded that for every TM $T$ there is some $p_T\in\{0,1\}^*$ such that Eq.~(\ref{eqSim2}) holds, but it is not explicitly demanded that a description of $T$ can be reconstructed from $p_T$.
 Decidability of the prefix code $\{p_T\}$ means that there is a computable function $f:\{0,1\}^*\to\{0,1\}$ with $f(s)=1$ if and only if $s\in\{p_T\}$ --- i.e.\ there exists an algorithm that decides for every given string whether that string is a valid encoding of a TM or not.